anhoej/r4spc/course_description.md

 I am a medical doctor working at [Rigshospitalet](https://www.rigshospitalet.dk/english/Pages/default.aspx) in Copenhagen, Denmark.
-I graduated in 1992 and after nine years of clinical work and research I worked four years in a pharmaceutical company in research and health IT while studying information technology at the IT University of Copenhagen.
+I graduated in 1992 and after nine years of clinical work and research I worked for four years in a pharmaceutical company with research and health IT while studying information technology at the IT University of Copenhagen.
 Since 2005 I have worked almost exclusively with patient safety and quality improvement in healthcare.
 My main interest and area of research is use of statistical methods in quality improvement.
 At present, my main job involves [surveillance of hospital infections and antibiotic use](https://regionh.shinyapps.io/hais/) in the Capital Region of Denmark.